Radiator Replacement Cost

 The costs of different sized space saving radiators:

-Below are the costs you should expect to pay for labour to remove and replace a radiator in the UK.
+Below are the costs you should expect to pay for a plumber or heating engineer to remove and replace a radiator in the UK.

 For a simple like-for-like radiator installation, you can expect a professional tradesperson to charge under £500 for the whole job.

-With the radiator cost included, you will be looking at paying around £200-£300 in the South of the UK, and around £150 in the North of the UK.
+With the cost of the radiator included, you will be looking at paying around £200 to £300 in Southern UK and around £150 in Northern UK.

-A radiator replacement should only take a couple of hours.
-The plumber should bleed and test the radiator system after the installation of the new radiator.
+Typically, a radiator replacement should only take a couple of hours.
+The tradesperson should bleed and test the radiator system after the installation of the new radiator.

 It may also be necessary for them to top up the system with water.
 This depends on how much water you lose in the process of removing the old radiator.

-The price for installing an additional radiator in your home will vary depending on the amount of new pipework that is needed and how accessible the existing pipework is.
+The price for installing an additional radiator in your home will vary depending on the amount of new pipework that is needed, as well as how accessible the existing pipework is.

 The cost of fitting an additional radiator will vary depending on who you hire.